 Mark Twain wrote a beautiful essay about “Two Ways to See a River.”
-He complained that by becoming an expert at something and while you gain knowledge, it’s at the sacrifice of wonder.
+He complained that by becoming an expert at something and while you do gain knowledge, that expertise comes at the sacrifice of wonder.
 It’s a beautiful piece of writing because it happens to be true.

 Becoming a writer with hundreds of thousands of words in your portfolio is like that.
-It gets harder and harder to read a book riddled with examples of author intrusion (See!
-What I’m telling you in this part of the story is that this is the bad guy because he eats kittens!
-I mean it!) or an excessive use of attributes and adverbs, she interjected snidely, moistly, and urgently.
+It gets harder and harder to read a book riddled with examples of author intrusion.
+(See!
+Says the author!
+Between the lines--sort of!
+What I’m telling you in this part of the story is that this is the bad guy, who is so terrible that he eats kittens!
+I mean it!
+Nod your head if you get it.)
+Or when an author uses an excessive use of attributes and adverbs, she interjected snidely, moistly, or urgently.

 But it gets worse.
-You start hearing the flaws in the speechifying of regular people you’ve been married to for decades—namely spouse types.
+You start hearing the flaws not just in the written word but also in the speechifying of regular people you’ve been married to for decades—namely spouse types.

-My husband of thirty-eight years, the world-renowned computer analyst, has an expression he uses over and over again when he’s losing an argument with me.
+My husband of thirty-plus years, the world-renowned computer analyst, has an expression he uses over and over again when he’s losing an argument with me.

-And the verb “get,” it’s extremely weak in this sentence.
+And his use of the verb “get,” is also extremely weak in this sentence.
 Get is one of the weakest of the verbs.
-My advice to my husband to jazz up his prickly command is to strengthen that puny verb by turning the word get into an action verb of the rip roaring kind.
+My advice to my husband to jazz up his prickly but vague command to me as he goes down in angry flames is to strengthen that puny verb by turning the word get into an action verb of the rip-roaring kind.